b2broker

 Understanding Introducing Broker

 Introducing brokers act as intermediaries between brokers and traders.
-They refer clients to the brokerage platform after performing various marketing and promotional activities.
+They refer new clients to the brokerage platform after performing various marketing and promotional activities.

 They utilise their broad network and knowledge of the target market to secure smooth entry and registration at the broker’s platform.
 IBs manage accounts of newly signed-up users, including financial activities, customer retention, compliance, education and more.